sj006/Automate-skip-start-tool/README.md

 1. Open your browser.
 2. Open Developer Tools (`F12` or `Ctrl + Shift + I`).
 3. Go to the **Console** tab.
 4. Paste the script below and press Enter.
+(If you cann't paste in console try typing `allow pasting` first)

 ```javascript
 (function () {